craft-forge/filament-translation-manager-docs/README.md

 ### Workflow

-1. **Import** existing translations from `lang/` files
+1. **Scan & Import** translation keys from the codebase and existing translations from Laravel `lang/` files
 2. **Edit** translations in the Filament UI
 3. **Publish** changes back to `lang/` files

 <details>
 <summary><strong>💡 Alternative: Gitignore Lang Directory</strong></summary>
-To avoid merge conflicts in `lang/` when working in a team, exclude translations from version control:
+To avoid merge conflicts in `lang/` when working in a team, exclude translation files from version control:

 ```gitignore
 # .gitignore